BaiGeiQiShi/RepairResults/README.md

 # Indivisible Bug Repair

 ## Overview
 This repo contains the artifact materials for our paper Detecting, Creating, Repairing, and Understanding Indivisible Multi-Hunk Bugs accepted by FSE'24.
-The materials are related to an evaluation of existing repair techniques on 105 indivisible bugs.
+The materials contained in this repo are particularly related to the evaluation of existing repair techniques on 105 indivisible bugs.
 There are 7 repair techniques involved in the experiment.
 Below we show the 7 techniques in different categories.

 * **Multi-hunk techniques:**
    * ARJA-e